jenkins-x/jx-docs/content/developing/devpods.md

 Now if you edit code and trigger a docker rebuild, which for most languages is just changing the source code; though for Java apps its whenever you rebuild the jar - the image is regenerated and the helm chart updated!

+## Using an IDE

+One of the easiest ways to get started with DevPods is via an IDE such as [VS Code](https://code.visualstudio.com/).
+Check out the [Jenkins X plugins for IDEs](/developing/ide/)